 Many coaches do not really get to know their student-athletes until they are one or two years into college.
 By then, one or both parties could be unhappy.
 Working to build good relationships takes work for both the coaches and your child.

 You may get phone calls from your son or daughter complaining about the coach.
 This may even happen in high school.
 Listening to and supporting your child through these conflicts is good, but sending him or her back to the coach is also good.
 Chances are the coach will be open to the athlete coming to talk about things.
 Coaches are not happy when players are unhappy.

 Try not to do the talking for your child, both during the recruiting process and when he or she gets to college.
 Coaches want to hear from the players.
 Coaches want to get to know the players.
 Their jobs depend on your child finding the right fit.

 At the same time, understand that it is not easy being the coach.
 Managing many different, young personalities and trying to keep everyone on the same page, both in and away from sports, takes a lot of energy and time.
-Coaches probably work many hours after practice and games dealing with the day-to-day activities of running a team.
-Appreciating coaches and attempting to get to know them better may help your child feel like he or she is understood by them as well.
+Coaches work many hours after practice and games dealing with the day-to-day activities of running a team.
+Appreciate the coaches and try to get to know them better and help your child do the same.
 Work on the relationship.
 It will make all the difference.